Geology of Taiwan: Offshore

 The offshore features include the Kaoping Slope extending off the southwest coast of Taiwan into the South China Sea.
 This is emerging from the sea over time to extend the island.

-The Hengchun Ridge extends south from the Hengchun Peninsula (恆春半島), and is the submarine part of the Central Range.
+The Hengchun Ridge extends south from the Hengchun Peninsula, and is the submarine part of the Central Range.
 The Southern Longitudinal Trough is the southern underwater extension of the Longitudinal Valley.
 The Huatang Ridge extends south off the coast from Taitung City.
 The Taitung Trough lies to the east behind the Luzon Arc.
 The Luzon Arc comes to the surface on the islands of Lüdao and Lanyu.
 A submarine canyon, the Taitung Canyon, cuts through the arc between the two islands linking the Taitung Trough to the Huatung Basin.
 The canyon cuts across the Huatung Basin bending to the north and reaching the Ryukyu Trench.
 A 5.5 magnitude earthquake struck at 08:00 GMT on 20 March 2011, near the canyon breaking segments C and D of the East Asia Crossing undersea cable.
 The Huatung Basin lies east of Taiwan south of the city of Hualien.
 It extends west till the Gagua Ridge about 110 km offshore.

 The Taiwan Banks are a shallow part of the main continental shelf off mainland China lying to the south and south west of Penghu Islands.
 The Taixinan Basin (台西南盆地) is located between Taiwan Banks and the Central Mountains.

 The Okinawa Trough, the back-arc basin behind the Ryukyu Islands, shows up on the coastline as a bay between Dome Point north to Sanshokiaku (easternmost point of Taiwan) (24.6° to 25°N).